L1lith/L1lith/README.md

 # Nice to meet you
-I enjoy eurika moments, working on projects.
+I love making art.
 To know more about me check out [my website](https://webslc.com).
+I also have [Patreon](https://www.patreon.com/Purp1) and [Instagram](https://www.instagram.com/oslilith/) where you can find AI artwork and more.

 ## Areas I've explored